discord-net/Discord.Net/docs/guides/v2_v3_guide/v2_to_v3_guide.md

 ## Migrating your commands to slash command

 The new InteractionService was designed to act like the previous service for text-based commands.
 Your pre-existing code will continue to work, but you will need to migrate your modules and response functions to use the new InteractionService methods.
-Docs on this can be found in the Guides section.
+Docs on this can be found [here](xref:Guides.IntFw.Intro)